Skip to main content

 Enable TLS encrypted connection

-Once the Kafka cluster is enabled to use encrypted connection, client applications should be configured as well to connect to the correct port as well as trust the self-signed CA provided by the self-signed-certificates charm.
+Once TLS is configured on the cluster side, client applications should be configured as well to connect to the correct port and trust the self-signed CA provided by the self-signed-certificates charm.

-Make sure that the kafka-test-app is not connected to the Kafka charm, by removing the relation if it exists
+Make sure that the kafka-test-app is not connected to the Charmed Apache Kafka, by removing the relation if it exists:

 juju remove-relation kafka-test-app kafka-k8s

-Then enable encryption on the kafka-test-app by relating with the self-signed-certificates charm
+Then enable encryption on the kafka-test-app by relating with the self-signed-certificates charm:

 juju relate kafka-test-app self-signed-certificates

-We can then set up the kafka-test-app to produce messages with the usual configuration (note that there is no difference here with the unencrypted workflow)
+We can then set up the kafka-test-app to produce messages with the usual configuration (note that there is no difference here with the unencrypted workflow):

 juju config kafka-test-app topic_name=test_encryption_topic role=producer num_messages=25

-and then relate with the kafka-k8s cluster
+and then relate with the kafka-k8s cluster:

 juju relate kafka-k8s kafka-test-app

-As before, you can check that the messages are pushed into the Kafka cluster by inspecting the logs
+As before, you can check that the messages are pushed into the Apache Kafka cluster by inspecting the logs:

 juju exec --application kafka-test-app "tail /tmp/*.log"